sympower/dt-data-load-tool/docs/website/docs/plus/ecosystem/iceberg.md

 ## Catalogs

-dlt+ uses single-table, ephemeral, in-memory, sqlite-based Iceberg catalogs.
+data_load_tool+ uses single-table, ephemeral, in-memory, sqlite-based Iceberg catalogs.
 These catalogs are created "on demand" when a pipeline is run, and do not persist afterwards.
 If a table already exists in the filesystem, it gets registered into the catalog using its latest metadata file.
 This allows for a serverless setup.

 It is currently not possible to connect your own Iceberg catalog, but support for multi-vendor catalogs (such as Polaris & Unity Catalog) is coming soon.